delioda79/hypathia/README.md

 - Every `REFRESH_TIME` minutes
   - Gets a summary list of  `GITHUB_ORGANIZATION`s’ repositories
   - For each of the repositories that contains `GITHUB_TAGS` in their Github topics
-    - Gets all synchronous and asynchronous documentation files from branch `GITHUB_BRANCH`
+    - Gets all synchronous and asynchronous documentation files from default repository branch
     - Visualises synchronous APIs with the use of [RapiDoc](https://mrin9.github.io/RapiDoc/), asynchronous APIs with the use of [api2html](https://github.com/tobilg/api2html/), and indexes them for the search functionality with [Bleeve](https://github.com/blevesearch/bleve)

 ##### Steps to integrate your micro service API into Hypatia’s system: